How many French words are there in English?

 The average native speaker will automatically recognise around 1500 French words — without needing to consult a dictionary.
 This figure expands greatly when a looser connection is included.
 In fact nearly 30% of all English words come directly or indirectly from French.

-The influx of French words can be traced back to the Norman invasion of England in 1066.
+The main influx of French words can be traced back to the Norman invasion of England in 1066.
 Unlike the Romans, the Normans introduced a legal and administrative system written in their own language.
-This was Anglo-Norman, a French dialect.
-Over time, around 10,000 French words (typically with Latin roots) came into common usage in England.
-Around 7,000 of these survive in modern English.
+The Norman dialect was not generally spoken outside court, but which became increasingly associated with power and influence.

 Court and Learning

 Eventually Anglo Norman declined and a new form, Middle English, evolved.